flhofer/dell_TB16_firmware/README.md

 # Dell TB16 Firmware
 Firmware and flashing instructions for the (now) affordable TB16 to fix some major issues.
 We're using three of those between home and work.
 * low price — got all of them used under 50eur/piece
-* Up-to-date performance—Thunderbolt 3 has the same interface and speeds as TB4, but TB4 adds mostly some security features.
+* Up-to-date performance—Thunderbolt 3 has the same interface and speeds as TB4, where TB4 adds mostly some security features/restrictions, whatever you want to call it.
 * When fixed, works with MacBooks and all types of Windows/Linux PCs
 * One of the few Docks that can deliver more than 100W on the cable